14 Amazing Cyber Monday Deals You Can Actually Get Now

 If you haven't noticed, we're very excited about all things Cyber Monday.

 But who wants to wait through the weekend to shop deep discounts?
 Call us impatient, spoiled or whatever you want but we'll take our deals hot and ready.
 Did you know you could get an Amazon Fire TV cube right this very moment for $100 off?
 Or if $100 off sounds like a nice price break too you, you might as well grab the PlayStation VR bundle.
-Don't there's more live deals on this list.
+Don't wait, there's more live deals on this list.
 Enjoy friends!

 BUY IT: Fire TV Cube hands-free with Alexa and 4K Ultra HD,